M3CHR0M4NC3R/wickedsick/readme.md

 - ~~menu duplicates if you click the window name multiple times~~ fixed by generating the menu when focus changes instead of when the widget is clicked.
 This is kinda wasteful, but otherwise it won't be toggleable.
-- menu doesn't go away to the shadow realm if you click outside it
+- ~~menu doesn't go away to the shadow realm if you click outside it~~ fixed on accident by killing existing window menu when a new one is generated

 ## Package Requirements
 - awesomewm git